thomasclarke1969/documentation/websdk/tutorials/conversations.md

 },
 ```

 Running this, we should now see a list of users, with a checkbox next to each one.
-The `createConversation()` method of the UserListDialog will get the User IDs associated with the selected checkboxes and trigger a `conversation:created` event with those User IDs so that the controller can create a Conversation with thos users.
+The `createConversation()` method of the UserListDialog will get the Identity IDs associated with the selected checkboxes and trigger a `conversation:created` event with those Identity IDs so that the controller can create a Conversation with those users.
 You can try this, and as before, should be able to create multiple new Conversations... but creating the same Conversation multiple times should not result in a new Conversation being added to the list.

 ### Polishing up the User List